Peter Propping: Memberships

 In 1997 he was a member of the Advisory Board of the German Cancer Aid and became chairman in 2003.
 From 1999 to 2007 he was a member of the board of directors of the German Reference Center on Ethics in the Biosciences at the University of Bonn, and from 2001 to 2007 a member in the project team of the National German Genome Research Network (NGFN) of the Federal Ministry of Education and Research (BMBF).
 From 2001 to 2007 he was a member of the National Ethics Council, established by the German government.
 In 2001 Propping was admitted to the Academy of Sciences Leopoldina and became a member of the Senate in 2008.
-Since 2010 he is a presidium member of the Academy of Sciences Leopoldina.
+From 2010 he was a presidium member of the Academy of Sciences Leopoldina.
 From 2008 to 2012 he was a member of the University Council to the University of Bonn.